 Do you have a tough research question involving autosomal DNA?
 Do you like visualizing your data?
 Have you considered using a network graph to see connections between matches?
 Let me tell you how a network graph helped me break my Dyer brick wall and gave me new avenues for research.
-Also, I’m sharing a coupon code for 15% off your Connected DNA network graph order – FamilyLocket15.
-This is good until the end of February.

 Who were the parents of John Robert Dyer?

 I have been searching for the parents of my husband’s 3rd great grandfather for the last several years.
 The ancestor in question, John Robert Dyer, is along the Dyer patrilineal line.
 I asked my husband’s father to take a Y-DNA test.
 None of the Y-DNA matches came back with the Dyer surname, or a close genetic distance, so it didn’t seem to help.
 We then asked my father-in-law to take an autosomal DNA test at Ancestry which I transferred to all the other databases.
 Here’s what I did with the results:

 – Organized the 1st -3rd cousin matches in Ancestry into colored groups using the dots.

 – Clustered the Ancestry matches with Genetic Affairs.
 The clustering timed out, probably because there were so many matches (my father-in-law has 98,000).
 There were several groups that had unidentified common ancestors, so it seemed a bit overwhelming to figure out which cluster to focus on.